Menu

 8 TO 14 DAY OUTLOOK

-Temperature… Better Chances of Above Average
+Temperature… Better Chances of Near Normal

-Precipitation… Better Chances of Above Average
+Precipitation… Better Chances of Above Normal

 NATIONAL WEATHER SERVICE / CLIMATE PREDICTION CENTER (CPC)

-3 TO 4 WEEK OUTLOOK (Updated on Friday / 7 November 2025)
+3 TO 4 WEEK OUTLOOK (Updated on Friday / 17 April 2026)

-Valid Saturday / 22 November 2025 through Friday / 05 December 2025
+Valid Saturday / 02 May 2026 through Friday / 15 May 2026

-Temperatures… Better Chances of Above Normal
+Temperatures… Better Chances of Slightly Above Normal

-Precipitation… Better Chances of Near Normal
+Precipitation… Better Chances of Above Normal